Tanmay-V22315/Project-BRIGHTNICK7000/DevVersion/README.md

+# IMPORTANT: Please don't use any of these file (Unless you know they work or are willing to take the risk).
+These have been uploaded here purely for Backup Purposes.
 # Project-BRIGHTNICK7000
 ## This is a Mozilla-TTS and Vosk+Kaldi based 'Home assistant' as a part of a I.P./C.S. school project for Class 12 (K.D.A.V.)